 Research for Japan started with finding the show “Departures”.
 I ended up loving the show and then I started searching for travel blogs to read.
 There, I discovered that there are women who travel the world solo!

 Then, the idea of living in Japan had to wait a year.
 In the meantime, we’ve slowly changed.
 He became open to other possibilities and opportunities.
 We discuss and learn and discuss even more.
 Moving abroad is not a decision we’ve taken lightly.

 Though the more we talked, the more it seemed like we’d end up staying put.
 There are many factors that go into a decision like this, such as where would we work?
 What about family?
 And so forth.

 I’ve surprised myself.
 When I started this blog, I believed we wouldn’t be moving.
+Ever.
 I can’t even wrap my head around leaving the US.
 How can I, a person who never even considered moving farther than 2 hours from my family, be okay with moving to another country?
 A country I’ve never even visited?

 That being said, we are not leaving the US at this time.
-I am, however, open to the idea!
+However, I am now open to the idea!

 Would you move abroad?
 Why or why not?
 In which country would you like to live?

 2018 update: New here?
 You may or may not be surprised to find out that the Blissmersion family became expats in Mexico in May, 2017!